 Disclosure: This article contains affiliate links.
 We may earn a commission at no extra cost to you.

-Building a professional website no longer requires coding skills.
-In 2026, website builders offer drag-and-drop editors, pre-designed templates, built-in hosting, and e-commerce capabilities for anyone to create a polished online presence.
-This guide compares the five best options on pricing, ease of use, design flexibility, SEO, and e-commerce.
+Building a professional website no longer requires coding.
+In 2026, website builders ship drag-and-drop editors, pre-designed templates, built-in hosting, and e-commerce in a single package.
+This guide compares five leading platforms on pricing, ease of use, design flexibility, SEO, and e-commerce.
 For ecommerce specifically, see our Shopify vs WooCommerce vs BigCommerce comparison.
-For hosting, visit the best web hosting guide.
+For hosting, see the best web hosting guide.

 Wix All-purpose websites $17/mo Yes (with ads) Yes Good No